 - 1 boneless leg of lamb (about 4 pounds)

-- In a blender or spice mill, combine the first eight ingredients; cover and process until coarsely ground.
+- In a blender or spice mill, combine the seasonings; cover and process until coarsely ground.
 Untie leg of lab and unroll.
 Rub spice blend over both sides of meat.
 Reroll and tie with kitchen string.

 Originally published as Rosemary Seasoned Lamb in Light & Tasty April/May 2003, p47